Adri6336/GPT-Assistants-Interlink/README.md

 Welcome to GPT-Assistants-Interlink, a mobile assistant tool optimized for your Android smartwatch.
 This application is engineered to enhance your daily life by providing responsive virtual assistance and companionship on the fly, using a suite of specialized AI instances tailored for various tasks.

-Optimized performance on the Ticwatch Pro 3 Ultra.
+Optimized for the Ticwatch Pro 3 Ultra.

 ## Overview